sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="updatePushPreferencesForChannelByUrl"></a>
 # **updatePushPreferencesForChannelByUrl**
-> InlineResponse20028 updatePushPreferencesForChannelByUrl(userId, channelUrl, apiToken, updatePushPreferencesForChannelByUrlData)
+> UpdatePushPreferencesForChannelByUrlResponse updatePushPreferencesForChannelByUrl(userId, channelUrl, apiToken, updatePushPreferencesForChannelByUrlData)

 Update push preferences for a channel